PLANETARY PETROLOGY

 About Me

 My research crosses multiple disciplines including experimental petrology, mineralogy, spectroscopy, astrobiology, and geochemistry and spans multiple planetary bodies – Mars, Venus, the Earth, and the Moon.
-In particular, my two main research topics investigate (1) planetary volatile budgets with implications for habitability, and (2) magma genesis conditions in planetary interiors.
+My main research topics investigate (1) planetary volatile budgets with implications for habitability, (2) magma genesis conditions in planetary interiors, and (3) terrestrial analogs of mineral alteration for Mars and Venus.
+I have published over 75 peer-reviewed manuscripts and was the lead editor on the book: Volatiles in the Martian Crust.
+I am a co-investigator on the DAVINCI (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging) mission to Venus, which will launch in 2029.

 Picture